tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/manufacturing/quality_control/quality_control_points.rst

   Assembly`, :guilabel:`Packing`, :guilabel:`Assembly`, :guilabel:`Testing` or :guilabel:`Long time
   assembly`
 - :guilabel:`Company`: add the company that will implement the quality control point.
-Usually this will be the company that owns the Odoo database.
+Usually this will be the company that owns the CoquiAPPs database.
 However, a multi-company or vendor profile can be selected, as well, for cases where there are multiple manufacturing or engineering locations
 - :guilabel:`Control Type`: using the drop-down menu, choose from :guilabel:`All Operations`, :guilabel:`Randomly` or :guilabel:`Periodically` to determine how often the control point should